Research at postgraduate levels includes understanding key concepts, finding and managing resources, as well as presenting.

 If your research involves statistics and you would like advice, the university offers statistical consulting services.

 Nvivo is a powerful software that you can use to store and analyse your quantitative as well as qualitative data.
 It offers an intuitive qualitative data analysis experience that helps you uncover deeper research insights.
-You can download NVivo for free as a VUW student from the ITS software download site.
+You can download NVivo for free as a VUW student from the Digital Solutions software download site.
 The University of Hull has created a series of videos to help you get started with using NVivo.

 Workshops and seminars